 The Phuket Vegetarian Festival is an annual event celebrating the Chinese community's belief that abstinence from meat and various stimulants during the ninth lunar month of the Chinese calendar will help them obtain good health and peace of mind.
-This year's festival falls on 20 - 28 October 2017.
+This year's festival falls on 9 - 17 October 2018.
 During this 9 days period, local residents of Chinese ancestry strictly observe vegetarian or vegan diet for the purpose of spiritual cleansing and merit-making.
-Laguna Phuket donated Baht 300,000 worth of food and supplies this year to our local shrines.
+Laguna Phuket donated Baht 250,000 worth of food and supplies this year to our local shrines and set up an offering shelter to worship Ma-Song devotees through whom the gods are said to enter during the annual Phuket Vegetarian Festival.